seanyap/covid-19-tracker/README.md

 # Covid-19 Tracker

-Currently learning React and JavaScript while building this project.
+Developed a React app that visualize Covid-19 stats on a live map!

+Goals for building this app:
-My goal is to learn the technical concepts and then reinforce my learnings through building this app.
+- learned React concepts recently, so wanted to reinforce my learning through building an app

 I have also included comments in my code to explain my thought process

-Follow me if you are interested to see my progress 😃